kicctoll/OrganizationAPI/README.md

 dotnet run -p src/Web/Web.csproj
 ```

 In order to run the web server.
-Open [http://localhost:5000/swagger](http://localhost:5000/swagger) or [https://localhost:5001/swagger](https://localhost:5001/swagger) to view it in the browser.
+Open [https://localhost:5001/swagger](https://localhost:5001/swagger) to view it in the browser.

 ## Running the tests